gillespilon/anscombes_quartet/readme.md

 Francis Anscombe created four data sets in 1973 to demonstrate the value of graphical analysis before statistical analysis.
 Each set of 11 x-y pairs has nearly identical descriptive statistics and different graphical analyses.

+The purpose of this repository is to demonstrate a scatter plot with a linear regression line, four scatter plots in a grid, and descriptive statistics.

 ## Data

 Download the data sets.